JAPANESE KNOTWEED SURVEY COST

 - Provide your mortgage lender, bank or building society the risk assessment that they require.

 - Nationwide coverage.
-Our Knotweed surveys are available nationwide throughout the United Kingdom.
+Our Knotweed surveys are available throughout the United Kingdom.

 - We will detail the size of your infestation and highlight where Japanese Knotweed is present and what perimeters it breaches or threatens to breach.

-- Knotweed Services will provide you with a list of Japanese Knotweed treatment methods that are suitable for your Japanese Knotweed infestation.
+- We will provide you with a list of Japanese Knotweed treatment methods that are suitable for your infestation.

-The earlier that Japanese Knotweed is detected and treatment is started the better.
+The earlier Japanese Knotweed is detected and treatment starts, the better.
 This will keep your Japanese Knotweed removal costs lower.
-If detection and treatment are delayed, the cost can be very heavy to burden.
+If detection and treatment are delayed, the cost can be very heavy.

 A survey can safeguard a buyer who wishes to purchase a development site.
-If the site is found to be infested with Japanese knotweed, the costs of eradication should be considered in the purchase price.
+Suppose the site is found to be infested with Japanese Knotweed.
+In that case, the costs of eradication should be considered in the purchase price.

-Japanese Knotweed is a herbaceous plant.
-This means that the Japanese Knotweed growth season is between March and October.
+Japanese Knotweed is an herbaceous plant, which means that its growth season is between March and October.

-*Knotweed Services (UK) Ltd will provide a free survey, prepare a report & quotation.
-A charge of £250.00+VAT** will be applied, for customers who do not instruct Knotweed Services (UK) Ltd following the quotation.
+Knotweed Services (UK) Ltd will provide a free survey and prepare a report & quotation.
+A charge of £250.00+VAT will be applied for customers who do not instruct Knotweed Services (UK) Ltd following the quotation.*

 **Prices start at £250 and will vary based on the location of the infestation.
 We will clearly inform you of the exact cost based on your location.